 - Rubber Man: A man in 11 asks another to pull his finger; he obliges and finds that the finger stretches to abnormal length (complete with rubbery sound effects).

 - Rule of Three: A notable trait in the videos, starting with the "I like trains" kid.
 These gags appear early in the movie, typically to introduce the character, again towards the middle, and then at the very end to lead into the credits.
 Sometimes they will make an appearance in the next movie (or movies) as well.
-Examples include the "I Like Trains" kid, the man punching a salad, the mine turtle, the suicidal muffin, the skateboarding cow pretending to be a man, the sheep, and the pineapples.
+Examples include the "I Like Trains" kid, the man punching a salad, the mine turtle, the suicidal muffin, the skateboarding cow pretending to be a man, the sheep, the pineapples, and the people cheering for death.
 The potato, while only appearing once in each movie, appears a total of three times.
 An exception to the rule is the waffle, which only appears twice in its debut.

 - Running Gag: